Buying Holiday Decorations, Wrapping Paper, and Lights in Nagoya

 Costco (Wholesale Warehouse)

 If you have a lot of gifts to wrap, you will need a lot of paper, and the best place to buy a lot of anything is Costco.
-You can get decorations and paper there, but you are looking at bulk sizing and a small selection to choose from.
+You can usually get decorations and paper there, but you are looking at bulk sizing and a small selection to choose from.
 Unless you buy something expensive like a lawn reindeer, you may be better served elsewhere, but they do stock such things.
-Please note this is a membership required to shop at Costco.
+Please note a membership is required to shop at Costco and that previously stocked items are not guaranteed year to year.
+Please also note the rotisserie chicken is delicious.

 Website (English)